AnswerMeWithMrB/website/README.md

 {% comment %} This is a liquid comment, if you ever use one of these, it means you're doing something pretty integral for the site {% endcomment %}
 ```

+# The Future

+There are many places that the AMWMB site could go, below are just a few ideas that you could many persue.

+## Astronomy

+There's endless possiblity when it comes to web developement.
+And one thing we can also manage, is to create more pages.

+Maybe branching AMWMB into the extra curricular could encourage more people into the realm of Physics.

+## Activities

+At the moment, there is the ability to add a quiz to the bottom of any video page.
+I would love for this functionality to be expanded.

+Making a small game or animation for each video could be a really cool idea in order to make the video more interactive.

+## You're Ideas

+Have a cool idea.
+I'm all ears!
+Head over to the issues tab at the top of the page and write out a message.
+Once Mr B gives the go ahead, we'll get on it!

+But in the meantime, how about YOU be the one to implement your idea.
+Take a look at [How to GitHub](#how-to-github), and how we format the pages on the site: [Formatting](#formatting).